SmartAIDa 2026

 • Role of cloud, edge, and IoT systems in AI sharing ecosystems.

-• Applications of shared AI models in healthcare, transportation, finance, and other domains.
+• Applications of shared AI models in healthcare, transportation, climate change and

-• Case studies demonstrating the economic impact of shared data and models.
+• Case studies demonstrating the economic impact of shared data and the use of AI models.

 • Practical challenges and solutions in deploying shared AI systems in production environments.